Richard L. Traina, Associate

 Civic and Community

-- Member, Visiting Committee of the College of Arts and Sciences, Loyola University New Orleans Board of Directors
+- Member, Visiting Committee of the Board of Directors of the College of Arts and Sciences, Loyola University New Orleans

-- Coral Bay Community Council, Coral Bay, St. John, USVI
+- Member, Coral Bay Community Council, Coral Bay, St. John, USVI

 - Loyola University College of Law — Law Review, Moot Court, Legal Research and Writing Teaching Assistant, Moot Court Teaching Assistant